davisknight7/Subscription-Manager/Design/UseCases.md

     - Primary users of the system.
 They can view and manage their own Moneytree subscriptions, update personal details, and interact with the platform's core features.

 2. **Account Manager**
-    - Responsible for managing the subscriptions of multiple advisors, especially during bulk sign-ups.
-They have access to more administrative features and can handle larger-scale operations.
+    - Moneytree employee who enters the details of advisors during bulk sign-up.

 3. **System**
     - Represents automated processes and integrations, such as updating subscription statuses in Maxio or synchronizing data with HubSpot.